 Bad Weather Makeup Days

-Every year, we designate two bad weather days on our school calendar.
-If the district closes during the winter season, those days are used to make up missed school and work.
-Please take both dates into consideration when planning activities.
+Every year, we designate at least one bad weather day on our school calendar.
+If the district closes during the winter season, this day is used to make up missed school and work.
+Please take this date into consideration when planning activities.

 A Day or B Day?